neongang/angry-telegram/README.md

 - Some basic knowledege (although you can usually mindlessly copy&paste from the docs)

 ### Documentation
-We've didn't make any docs to help you to set-up the bot.
+We didn't make any docs to help you to set-up the bot.
 They can't be found, sorry.

 ### Support